SeanYeatts/SolidWrap/README.rst

 **Prerequisites**

 - Python 3.8 or higher is recommended
-- pip 23.0.1 or higher is required
+- pip 23.0 or higher is recommended

 **Procedure**